tedtheman/photo-console-app/README.md

 3. pipenv shell    # this activates the virtual environment
 4. pipenv install  # this installs the dependencies

-## Running the tests
+## Running the tests - with coverage collection and reporting

 * pytest -v --cov --cov-report=html

-## Running Lint - on application and test code
+## Running lint - on both application and test code

 * python -m pylint photos.py
 * python -m pylint test_photos.py